parse-community/docs/_includes/parse-server/compatibility.md

 ## Parse IoT Devices

 Push notification support for the Parse IoT SDKs is provided through the Parse Push Notification Service (PPNS).
 PPNS is a push notification service for Android and IoT devices maintained by Parse.
 This service will be retired on January 28, 2017.
 [This page](https://github.com/parse-community/parse-server/wiki/PPNS-Protocol-Specification) documents the PPNS protocol for users that wish to create their own PPNS-compatible server for use with their Parse IoT devices.

+## Push Notifications

+### Client Push

+Hosted Parse applications could disable a security setting in order to allow clients to send push notifications.
+Parse Server does not allow clients to send push notifications as the `masterKey` must be used.
+Use Cloud Code or the REST API to send push notifications.

+### Android: Exporting GCM Registration IDs

+Parse supports sending pushes to Android devices via Google Cloud Messaging (GCM).
+By default, the GCM registration IDs (stored in the `deviceToken` field) for your app are associated with Parse's GCM sender ID, which won't work after Parse is retired.
+You may want to take these actions to have your app register with a different GCM sender ID, which will make the registration IDs in the `deviceToken` field exportable to other push providers:

+* Enable GCM for your Android project in the [Google Developer Console](https://console.developers.google.com).
+Take note of your project number (it should be a large integer like `123427208255`).
+This is also known as your GCM sender ID.
+* Add the `com.parse.push.gcm_sender_id` metadata attribute to your app manifest so that Parse registers for push with your GCM sender ID.
+For instance, if your GCM sender ID is `123427208255`, then you should add a metadata attribute named `com.parse.push.gcm_sender_id` with the value `id:123427208255` (note that the "id:" prefix is required).
+This attribute requires Android SDK 1.8.0 or higher.
+See our [Android push guide]({{ site.baseUrl }}/android/guide/#setting-up-push) for more details on this attribute.
+* Parse will now register for GCM with both its GCM sender ID and your GCM sender ID on app startup.
+You can use the resulting GCM registration IDs (stored in the `deviceToken` field of ParseInstallation) with other GCM push providers.

 ## Schema